kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics2.rst

       x = \sqrt{-1}

     Conflicting information arising from initialising variables which are not state variables will have an outcome which depends on how the implementation software interprets the condition.
-    It is not invalid CellML, but - as with other forms of overdefinition - may not result in the same interpretation between software implementations.
+    It is not invalid CellML, but - as with other forms of over-definition - may not result in the same interpretation between software implementations.

     .. code::